abarker/makeSpanningBackground/README.md

 Python.
 Most of the testing has been on one and two monitor systems with Python 2.7 or 3.X, on Ubuntu and Windows 7, but Fedora, Vista, and Windows XP have also had some testing.
-Note that under KDE and Xfce on Linux the generated image will not be automatically set to be the wallpaper (with the "spanned" mode auto-set); you'll have to apply those settings by hand.
+Note that under KDE and Xfce on Linux the generated image may not be automatically set to be the wallpaper (with the "spanned" mode auto-set); you'll have to apply those settings by hand.

 As of Oct 2014 this program works on Cinnamon and Unity, at least, but Gnome